Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 The NSE is a Lua interpreter integrated in Nmap that supports the execution of custom Lua scripts.

 The default Nmap installation contains around 600 scripts in the `/usr/share/nmap/scripts` folder.
+We can find on the Nmap website the documentation and categories of every built-in script : https://nmap.org/nsedoc/scripts/

 The built-in scripts are divided into multiple categories (a script can be in multiple categories) :
 - `auth` : authentication related scripts
 - `broadcast` : discover hosts by sending broadcast messages